 For disabled or elderly people, getting in and out of the bath can be a difficult task.
 Some people struggle to lift their legs over the side of the bath, while others find it difficult to stand up from sitting down or to get out safely.
 Perhaps the slippery surface is just too dangerous for somebody with mobility or balance problems, or the fear of falling is just too high.
 If this is the case, it is time to look at the options that are available for disabled baths (and fortunately, there’s many of them!)

 Disabled baths: options

-Bath lifts: Bath lifts are placed within a regular bath and the individual sits on the lift, which then lowers them into the bath and, later, raises them out of it.
+Bath lifts are placed within a regular bath and the individual sits on the lift, which then lowers them into the bath and, later, raises them out of it.
 They are most often suited to people who can sit on the side of the bath and raise their legs to get them over the bath rim.
 They do not require too much hassle or expense but will not be appropriate for every disabled or elderly person.
 Bath lifts can be removable, which is ideal for homes where other people use the bath, too, or they can be fixed to the wall or the floor.
 Have a look at this video of an accessible bath lift that might just suit you!

 Hoists for the bath are a solution that is perfect for many wheelchair users who would be unable to otherwise use a bath.
 They can be mechanical or powered and they include a seat attached to a column that enables the user to be lifted, moved and lowered into the bath.
 Mechanical hoists usually require somebody else to operate them, whereas powered hoists can be operated by the user or by a third party, so consider the amount of assistance that will be available to you before you purchase one of these; being home alone with only a mechanical hoist will be a frustrating experience, and certainly not much fun.

 Walk-in baths are specially adapted baths that have a door on the side so that a person can walk into the bath and walk out again afterwards.
 This avoids the problem of needing to lift your legs over the rim of the bath and helps to enable independence, but is only useful for those who are able to walk in and out of the bath, so may not be an appropriate solution for most wheelchair users.
 Additionally, the bath is empty when the user enters it and it is filled up once you are in place, so it might not be a great choice for you if you feel the cold and have circulation issues.
 After your bath is complete, you need to drain it completely before opening the door to avoid flooding.

-A similar solution to a bath seat, a bath board is a secure seat that lies flat across the top of the bath.
+Providing a similar solution to a bath seat, a bath board is a secure seat that lies flat across the top of the bath.
 Perfect for people who are able to swing their legs over the side of the bath but not steady enough to remain standing, a bath board is another affordable solution.
 Remember that bath boards do not provide back support, so they may not be suitable for you if you require support when lifting your legs but won’t have an assistant with you every time you bathe.

 This is just a selection of the options available for disabled people who want to continue to use their baths as normal.
 For inspiration, look at this Pinterest board, and seek advice from a physiotherapist or occupational therapist if you wanted tailored information about your own situation.